Dillie-O/angular-easy-social-share-zurb/README.md

 ### Dependencies

-This directive requires [Zurb Foundation Icons 3](http://zurb.com/playground/foundation-icon-fonts-3), which is included in the package.
-You may need to manually change the directive a little bit if you use a different version.
+This directive requires [Zurb Foundation Icons 3](http://zurb.com/playground/foundation-icon-fonts-3), which is referenced in the package.
+Bower should install this automatically.

 #### Installation

 1. Make sure `easy-social-share.js` is included in your index.html or other file.

+2. Make sure `foundation-icons.css` is included in your index.html or other file.

 2. Add `td.easySocialShare` as an app dependency: